Famously no-frills xiaolongbao counter beloved by locals — line up, point, sit, devour.

 - How is it different from Din Tai Fung or Nanxiang Mantou Dian?

 - Din Tai Fung is a polished international chain — consistent, English menus, ¥40-60 per basket.
 Nanxiang at Yu Garden is the famous tourist destination — long lines, mediocre by Shanghainese standards.
-Jia Jia is the everyday local choice — no frills, no English, ¥35 for a basket of 12, ten-times-better skin than the chains.
+Jia Jia is the everyday local choice — no frills, no English, ¥18-23 for a plain-pork basket of 12, ten-times-better skin than the chains.
 If you only have one xiaolongbao meal in Shanghai, locals send you to Jia Jia.

 - Is it cash only?